S5 Ep82: How To Impress Recruiters and What 10,000 Interviews Reveal

 Kelly 8:54

 Thank you for that.
-I just have a follow-up question can you span a bit more on the, um, I guess the cons of evaluating the staff to early and why this can pose a problem?
+I just have a follow-up.
+Can you expand a bit more on the cons of involving staff too early and why this can pose a problem?

 Kelly 10:46

 Thank you for explaining the difference between evaluating and recruiting.
 I appreciate that.
-So I know we talked earlier about the four pillars.
-You know how important is to identify the vision, the challenges, the qualities to be successful.
-And then, um, the reporting relationships and I know you referenced how important is to be strategic in finding the candidates.
-So what steps institutions take to attract these right the who are not just qualified, you know, have that that great resume, but generally are aligned with the role and will potentially fit in with the organization's mission.
+So I know we talked earlier about the four pillars -- how important it is to identify the vision, the challenges, the qualities to be successful, and the reporting relationships.
+I know you referenced how important it is to be strategic in finding candidates.

 Kelly 13:15